dracut-crypt-ssh/dracut-crypt-ssh/README.md

   Simplest way might be just passing `ip=dhcp rd.neednet=1` on cmdline, if dhcp can assign predictable ip and pass proper routes.

-  On older Dracut's, a more tortuous route is required.
-Networking is only configured if you have configured a network root.
-In order to work around this, the system will install a dummyroot script (if OLDDRACUT=1 at build-time).
+  On older Dracut versions (e.g. 004 in RHEL6), networking is only configured if you have configured a network root.
+In order to work around this, dracut-earlyssh system will install a dummyroot script (if it detects dracut v004 at build-time).
   The cmdline for these versions should be `ip=dhcp netroot=dummy`.

 - Run dracut to build initramfs with the thing.